mjoosten-42/minirt/README.md

 	Open MSC, search glfw and press install.

-Or you can use Homebrew (the install.sh script does this for you):
+Or you can use Homebrew (the installGLFW.sh script does this for you):

 	brew update
 	brew install glfw